IBM/ibm-event-automation/event-streams/kibana-dashboards/README.md

-# Examples for Kibana dashboards for Event Streams
+# Sample Kibana dashboard for Event Streams
-This folder contains example for configuring Kibana dashboards for Event Streams
+This folder contains a sample configuration file to help you set up Kibana dashboards for Event Streams.